nickmortensen/autocraticdespair.com/_local/book/chapter01.md

 * By blurring the lines between truth and falsehood, fascism seeks to create a state where anything is possible, and the regime's power is absolute.

 This is a very important concept to understand, as it is a key component of how fascist movements gain and retain power.

+##  4 Quadrants of the Citizenry in an Autocratic regime.
+In any Autocracy - you can split the citizenry into quadrants based on their loyalty to the regime based on their performance.
+The quadrants are as follows:
+1. Publicly for the regime.
+Privately for the regime.
+ * This consists of the True Believers that just cannot be reached.
+These individuals - while fellow citizens - are not worth occupying your thoughts with except to periodically check in on to see how they are reacting to current lines of bullshit.
+There is no point in trying to convince them of anything.
+2. Publicly for the regime.
+Privately against the regime.
+ * Fellow citizens that are not actually doing that badly, all things considered.
+They would prefer things to be different, sure, but they do not see any reason at the moment to stick their necks out to pronounce that publicly.
+They've got too much to lose and are willing to live with a bit of discomfort if it keeps them from drawing the attention of the regime.
+These people can be convinced to publicly come out against the regime in the right circumstances.
+This is the most important and also the largest quadrant.
+3. Publicly against the regime.
+Privately for the regime.
+ * This group of people exists to undermine efforts at organizing against the Autocracy.
+Most often they were at one point both privately and publicly against the regime, but have been compromised in some manner.
+This is a dangerous group in any situation and the fact that this group exists in any significant number is a testament to the precarious position of any Authoritarian regime.
+4. Publicly against the regime.
+Privately against the regime.
+ * This is the most important group because it is comprised of people who are willing to risk something to remain in opposition to the regime.
+These are the people you will see at protests and the people who organize the protests.

+The success of any resistance movement is in convincing people from the "Publicly for/Privately against" quadrant to act.
+Any resistance movement that finds a way to appeal to this quadrant has a chance at being successful.
+Any resistance movement that ignores this quadrant is not a serious movement.

+Authoritarians know this and that is why there typically exists a combination of rewards for this grop to remain publicly loyal or neitral and punishment for anything the regime believes is less than loyal.